rheradio/hicss2022-experiments/README.md

 # A Rule Learning Approach for Detecting Faults in Highly Configurable Software Systems from Uniform Random Samples

-This repository includes the material to reproduce the experiments corresponding to the paper:
+This repository includes the material needed to reproduce the experiments corresponding to the paper:

 Ruben Heradio, David Fernandez-Amoros, Victoria Ruiz, and Manuel J. Cobo. *A Rule Learning Approach for Detecting Faults in Highly Configurable Software Systems from Uniform Random Samples*.
 Hawaii International Conference on System Sciences (HICSS), 2022.
 Hawaii, USA.